KUNS-TV

-KUNS-TV (channel 51) is a television station licensed to Bellevue, Washington, United States, serving the Seattle area as an affiliate of the Spanish-language Univision network.
+KUNS-TV (channel 51), branded as ARC Seattle, is a television station licensed to Bellevue, Washington, United States, serving the Seattle area as an affiliate of The CW.
 It is owned by Sinclair Broadcast Group alongside ABC affiliate KOMO-TV (channel 4).
-Both stations share studios within KOMO Plaza (formerly Fisher Plaza) in the Lower Queen Anne section of Seattle, while KUNS-TV's transmitter is located in the city's Queen Anne neighborhood.
+The two stations share studios within KOMO Plaza (formerly Fisher Plaza) in the Lower Queen Anne section of Seattle; KUNS-TV's transmitter is located in the city's Queen Anne neighborhood.

 History

 On February 10, 1988, the Federal Communications Commission (FCC) issued a construction permit for television station KBEH.
-However, channel 51 would not begin its broadcasting operation until August 8, 1999, transmitting programs from the ValueVision network, which became ShopNBC in 2001 after NBC (now part of Comcast) acquired a 37% ownership stake in that network.
-In December 2000, the station would change its call letters to KWOG.
-Previously locally owned and operated and at one point being minority owned, the station was sold to Fisher Communications on September 29, 2006.
+However, channel 51 did not begin its broadcasting operation until August 8, 1999, transmitting programs from the ValueVision network, which became ShopNBC in 2001 after NBC (now part of Comcast) acquired a 37% ownership stake in that network.
+In December 2000, the station changed its call letters to KWOG.

-On October 31, 2006, the station would change its call letters one more time, this time to the current KUNS-TV.
+Previously owned by African-American Broadcasting of Bellevue, KWOG was sold to Fisher Communications on September 29, 2006.
+On October 31, 2006, the station changed its call letters one more time, this time to the current KUNS-TV.
 On January 1, 2007, it rang in the year by going from broadcasting home shopping programs to broadcasting Hispanic programming as a Univision affiliate almost instantly, providing viewers with programs such as Sabado Gigante, Despierta América and El Gordo y La Flaca, in addition to an assortment of telenovelas, along with many other programs.
 The station also started its own local newscast, Noticias Noroeste with Jaime Méndez and Roxy de la Torre.
-The newscast originates from a studio at KOMO Plaza (formerly Fisher Plaza) in Seattle.
+The newscast originated from a studio at KOMO Plaza (formerly Fisher Plaza) in Seattle.

 On August 21, 2012, Fisher Communications signed an affiliation agreement with MundoFox, a Spanish-language competitor to Univision that is owned as a joint venture between Fox International Channels and Colombian broadcaster RCN TV, for KUNS and Portland sister station KUNP to be carried on both stations as digital subchannels starting in late September.
 On April 11, 2013, Fisher announced that it would sell its properties, including KUNS-TV, to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.

 On May 8, 2017, Sinclair Broadcast Group entered into an agreement to acquire Tribune Media—owner of Fox affiliate KCPQ (channel 13) and MyNetworkTV affiliate KZJO (channel 22)—for $3.9 billion, plus the assumption of $2.7 billion in debt held by Tribune, pending regulatory approval by the FCC and the U.S. Department of Justice's Antitrust Division; the merger would have required divestitures in the Seattle market, as broadcasters are not currently allowed to legally own more than two full-power television stations in a single market.
 On April 24, 2018, Sinclair disclosed that it would buy KZJO and sell KUNS-TV to Howard Stirk Holdings, while continuing to provide services to the station; KCPQ would concurrently be sold to Fox Television Stations, which would make KCPQ a Fox owned-and-operated station.